Start9Labs/bitcoind-startos/docs/integrations/bisq/guide.md

 # Bisq Setup Guide

-Note:  You must have "Bloom Filters" set to "Enabled" in your Bitcoin Core service on Embassy.
+Note:  You must have "Bloom Filters" set to "Enabled" in your Bitcoin Core service on StartOS.

 1. Open Bisq and select "Settings" from the menu at the top